Optimising Early Intervention: A Retrospective... (2025 study) Skip to main content

 What Researchers Did

-Researchers looked back at patient records to see how hyperbaric oxygen therapy (HBOT) helped people with sudden hearing loss when used with standard steroid treatment.
+Researchers looked back at medical records to see if the timing of hyperbaric oxygen therapy (HBOT), given along with steroids, affected hearing recovery in people with sudden hearing loss in one ear.

 What They Found

-The study found that 72.7% of patients experienced significant improvement in their hearing.
-Starting HBOT early, specifically within 12.5 days of sudden hearing loss onset, led to better hearing recovery.
-This timing was the strongest factor predicting hearing improvement, regardless of how severe the initial hearing loss was.
+This retrospective study of 128 patients with unilateral sudden sensorineural hearing loss found that 72.7% had significant hearing improvement after treatment with steroids and HBOT.
+Starting HBOT earlier, within 12.5 days of the hearing loss beginning, was linked to better hearing outcomes.
+Statistical analysis (multivariate analysis and sensitivity testing) found that HBOT timing was the strongest predictor of hearing recovery, regardless of how severe the initial hearing loss was.

 What This Means for Canadian Patients